-Apart from its prominent Volcanoes National Park attraction, Rwanda is also home to Nyungwe Forest National Park, which shelters more than 25-percent of Africa’s primate species.
-A trek through Nyungwe Forest National Park is an essential experience on any Rwanda primate safari and offers the adventurous traveler the chance to spot 14 different species of primates, including the L’Hoest’s monkey, owl-faced monkey, black and white colobus, and the ever-popular chimpanzee, with many troops numbering in the hundreds.
+Nwungwe Forest National Park shelters more than 25-percent of Africa’s primate species.
+As such, a trek through the park promises to be an essential experience on any Rwanda primate safari.
+As such, it offers the adventurous traveler the chance to spot 14 different species of primates.
+These include the L’Hoest’s monkey, owl-faced monkey, black and white colobus, and the ever-popular chimpanzee, with many troops numbering in the hundreds.

 In addition to its famous primates, Nyungwe Forest National Park also boasts a dense butterfly population and a number of endemic plants and animals not found anywhere else in Africa.
-Hiking and trekking expeditions in the Nyungwe Forest National Park bring visitors incredibly close to the vast array of wildlife within its boundaries.
-A particularly rewarding experience awaits along the Nyungwe Forest National Park canopy walk, a 295-foot long bridge suspended 130 feet above the ground to bring guests eye level with the different primate species and various bird life hidden within the tree canopy.
+Hiking and trekking expeditions in the park bring visitors incredibly close to the vast array of wildlife within its boundaries.
+A particularly rewarding experience awaits along the canopy walk, a 295-foot long bridge suspended 130 feet above the ground.
+From here, guests become eye level with the different primate species and various bird life hidden within the tree canopy.

 Nyungwe Forest National Park borders the turquoise Lake Kivu.
 It is surrounded by mountains and split by the border of Rwanda and the Democratic Republic of the Congo.
 Shifting rifts in the volcanic area contribute to the significant depth of the lake, one of the deepest in the world at 1,575 feet.
 Indeed, locals regularly harvest Nile tilapia, Tanganyika sardine, catfish, and barbel from the lake.

 Contact your Ker & Downey representative to include the primates of Nyungwe Forest National Park in your next unforgettable Rwanda primate safari.